SK-EID/smart-id-documentation/README.md

   - The certificate is trusted (signed by a trusted CA).
   - The certificate has not expired.
   - The certificate is not revoked.
-- The personâ€™s certificate given in the `cert.value` is of required or higher assurance level as requested.
+- The person's certificate given in the `cert.value` is of required or higher assurance level as requested.
 - The identity of the authenticated person is in the `subject` field or `subjectAltName` extension of the X.509 certificate.